DevonAir Radio in Crisis

 • Frustration: The apparent lack of clear communication and decision-making from the board left employees feeling disconnected and disheartened.

-• Concern for the Future: With rumours of Davenport’s departure and the absence of a clear successor, there was likely widespread concern about the direction the station would take, especially in the face of growing competition.
+• Concern for the Future: With rumours of Devonport’s departure and the absence of a clear successor, there was likely widespread concern about the direction the station would take, especially in the face of growing competition.

 The situation at DevonAir in 1982, as described in the article, reflects broader challenges often faced by young independent radio stations during this era, including leadership struggles, financial pressures, and the difficulties of adapting to a rapidly evolving media landscape.